Use NGINX Ingress

 - containerPort: 80

-3. Run the following command to create the cube test application and its Service.
+3. Create the cube test application and its Service:

 kubectl apply -f cube.yaml

-Run the following command to verify that the pods are deployed to both the cloud node pool and the edge node pool.
+Verify that pods are deployed to both the cloud and edge node pools:

 kubectl get pod -o wide